Tom Cruise Is Not Gay, Claims Mobster! Katie Holmes’ Ex Ready To Reunite With Suri?

 “If there was anything gay about Tom Cruise, I sure as f - - k didn’t see it, and neither did the girls from Des Moines,” Fratto said.

-Tom Cruise may not a girlfriend right now, but he was romantically linked to a few women after his divorce from Katie Holmes.
+Tom Cruise may not have a girlfriend right now, but he was romantically linked to a few women after his divorce from Katie Holmes.
 According to Mail Online, the Golden Globe winner is dating his M:I 6 co-star Vanessa Kirby.
 A source revealed that the two had instant chemistry and that he is even considering making the 29-year-old British actress his fourth wife.

 Now that he has found new love, he may also be ready to settle down and fix his relationship with his estranged daughter Suri Cruise.
 It’s been more than four years since Tom was seen with his 11-year-old child, but the actor is allegedly ready to reunite with her.